CianciarusoCataldo/nn-object-detector/README.md

 If you want to send request by your own, just put an image in the HTTP POST request body, associated with an header, "image".
 The webserver is configured to read the image (in binary form) from the message using this custom header, so make sure to use it, or no request will be send.

 ## The response format
-The response from webserver follow a predefined pattern, designed to make the it readable but also short, to send less data and reduce overhead.
+The response from webserver follow a predefined pattern, designed to make it readable but also short, to send less data and reduce overhead.
 The final response, the one that the user will read, has this form:
 ```
 OBJ<Objects list>
 ```
 The < **Objects list** > contains all the objects detected.
-For every one of them, there are two attributes: name and coordinates.
+For every objects, there are two attributes: **name** and **coordinates**.
 For example, here is a simple objects list:
 ```
 OBJcar-109 1890 560 2300
 ```